MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-create.md

     ![App in production](media/service-template-apps-create/power-bi-template-app-production.png)

 To make your app widely available to thousands of Power BI users in the world, we encourage you to submit it to AppSource.
-See “Submitting template apps to AppSource.”
+See the [Power BI Application offer](https://docs.microsoft.com/azure/marketplace/cloud-partner-portal/power-bi/cpp-power-bi-offer) for details.

 ## Update your app